 How to Include and Assist People with Disabilities:

 Sign Language Interpreter

-When using the services of a sign language interpreter, it is important to remember to speak directly to the person who is deaf or hard of hearing.
-The sign language interpreter is functioning only as a conduit of the communication and is not a part of the conversation.
+When using the services of a sign language interpreter, it is essential to remember to speak directly to the person who is deaf or hard of hearing.
+The sign language interpreter functions only as a communication conduit and is not a part of the conversation.
 The code of ethics that sign language interpreters must adhere to mandates strict confidentiality of communications.

 Giving Directions to a Person who is Blind

-When giving directions to a person who is blind or has low vision, it is very important to provide very concise information.
-For example, rather than saying "the restroom is over there," one would say "the women's restroom is 30 feet down the corridor on the right hand side."
+When giving directions to a person who is blind or has low vision, it is essential to provide very concise information.
+For example, rather than saying, "the restroom is over there," one would say, "the women's restroom is 30 feet down the corridor on the right-hand side."
 When initiating a conversation with a person who is blind, it is advisable to identify yourself and anyone with you so that they know who they are speaking with.
-It is also important to let the blind person know when you are leaving.
+It is also essential to let the blind person know when you are leaving.
 This avoids the situation where the blind person will continue talking to you after you have departed.

 Speaking with Persons who are Blind, Mobility Impaired, or Deaf

 It is perfectly acceptable when speaking to a person who is blind to use words such as "see" or "show."
 It is also acceptable to suggest to a wheelchair user that you walk to the corner deli with them to have lunch.
 Or, in another instance, to ask a person who is deaf if they have heard from a friend lately.
 Attempting to avoid terms typically used in conversation will only draw attention to the person's disability and make communication with them seem awkward or artificial.

 Offering Assistance to a Person with a Disability

 It is permissible to ask a person with a disability if they need your assistance.
 They may decline, as many persons with disabilities prefer to function independently.
 If they accept your offer, your next question should be, "How may I assist you?"
 Taking guidance from the person with the disability will help make your efforts more effective.